Pride Fighting Championships: Pride Grand Prix, Bushido and further rise (2000–2006)

 In 2000, Pride hosted the first Pride Grand Prix, a two-part openweight tournament held to find the "world's best fighter".
 The tournament was held over the course of two events, with sixteen fighters competing in an opening round and the eight winners returning three months later for the final round.
-The second round of the tournament marked the first time Pride was broadcast in the United States and featured American fighter Mark Coleman winning the tournament by defeating Igor Vovchanchyn in the final round.
-Pride would gain a fervent fanbase in the US, boosted by a highlights deal with Fox Sports Networks and regular DVD releases of Pride shows including older cards that were not initially screened outside of Japan.
+The second round of the tournament marked the first time Pride was broadcast in the United States and featured a 90-minute match between Kazushi Sakuraba and Royce Gracie and American fighter Mark Coleman winning the tournament by defeating Igor Vovchanchyn in the final round.
+Pride would gain a fervent cult fanbase in the US, boosted by a highlights deal with Fox Sports Networks and regular DVD releases of Pride shows including older cards that were not initially screened outside of Japan.
 English-language commentary for Pride was provided by Stephen Quadros or Mauro Ranallo, with Bas Rutten or Frank Trigg providing analysis.

-In August 2002, Pride teamed up with Japan's leading kickboxing and fight promotion, K-1, and held the world's biggest fight event, Shockwave (known as Pride/K-1 Dynamite!! in Japan), which attracted over 71,000 fans.
+In August 2002, Pride teamed up with Japan's leading kickboxing and fight promotion, K-1, and held the world's biggest fight event, PRIDE Shockwave (known as Pride/K-1 Dynamite!! in Japan), which attracted over 71,000 fans (with some sources claiming 91,107 fans).
+The event had a big opening ceremony, which featured Antonio Inoki dropping into the stadium by parachute.
+He then joined Hélio Gracie and the two "founding fathers of MMA" lit a ceremonial olympic torch together.
+The actual event was marked by a "freak show fight" between 223 lb (101 kg) Antônio Rodrigo Nogueira and 350 lb (158 kg) Bob Sapp, and Hidehiko Yoshida vs. Royce Gracie, a "Judo vs. Jiu-jitsu special rules match" between Yoshida, an Olympic gold medalist in judo and Royce Gracie, the first champion of the UFC.
+The fight ended in controversy.

 On January 13, 2003, the Pride MMA production was thrown into turmoil when DSE president Naoto Morishita was found dead hanging by his neck in his hotel room, apparently after his mistress told him she wanted to end their affair.
 One of the stories go that Fedor Emelianenko was held at gunpoint to re-sign with Pride Nobuyuki Sakakibara later assumed the presidency, later joined by Takada as a general manager.